abhinavsingh/proxy.py/README.md

 - `Started N workers` - Use `--num-workers` flag to customize number of worker processes.
   By default, `proxy.py` will start as many workers as there are CPU cores on the machine.

-- `Started server on ::1:8899` - By default, `proxy.py` listens on IPv6 `::1`, which
+- `Started server on ::1:8899` - By default, `proxy.py` listens on IPv6 `::1`,
-  is equivalent of IPv4 `127.0.0.1`.
+  which is equivalent of IPv4 `127.0.0.1`.
 If you want to access `proxy.py` externally, use `--hostname ::` or `--hostname 0.0.0.0` or bind to any other interface available on your machine.
+See [CustomNetworkInterface](#customnetworkinterface) for how to customize your system public IP as seen by the upstream servers.

 - `Port 8899` - Use `--port` flag to customize default TCP port.